xenyo/layout_paragraphs/README.md

 - \Drupal\layout_paragraphs\LayoutParagraphsSection
 - \Drupal\layout_paragraphs\LayoutParagraphsComponent

-**A Layout Paragraphs service** (LayoutParagraphsService) provides a simple method for rendering a Layout Paragraph section.
+**A Layout Paragraphs Renderer service** (LayoutParagraphsRendererService) provides a simple method for rendering a Layout Paragraph section.

 **The UI is provided through Plugins:**